InHerOwnRight/InHerOwnRight-Application/README.md

     docker exec -it pacscl_app bash          # Open terminal to Rails container docker-compose run app [RAILS_COMMAND]   # Run typical Rails commands

+### TODO how to push to DockerHub ###

+    docker build -f docker/rails_app/Dockerfile -t neomindlabs/pacscl_app .
+    TODO: This might get pushed automatically by docker-compose build now that we have the image name in docker-compose.yml